microsoft/windows-ai-electron/README.md

 - **Python** 3.x
 - **Yarn** package manager

-See [Windows AI API's Dependencies](https://learn.microsoft.com/windows/ai/apis/get-started?tabs=winget%2Cwinui%2Cwinui2#dependencies) for more information on system requirements to run Windows AI API's.
+See [Windows AI API's Dependencies](https://learn.microsoft.com/windows/ai/apis/get-started?tabs=winget%2Cwinui%2Cwinui2#dependencies) for more information on system requirements to run Windows AI API's and scripts to install required prerequisites.

 To verify your device is able to access Windows AI models, you can download the [AI Dev Gallery app](https://apps.microsoft.com/detail/9n9pn1mm3bd5?hl=en-US&gl=US) and verify the "AI APIs" samples run on your device.